-Toward the Realization of the Medium-Term Business Plan 2026 and IKO VISION 2030 future -" as IKO VISION 2030, the Group aims to achieve net sales of 100 billion yen or above, operating profit of 15 billion ven or above.
-ROE of 10% or above, and market capitalization of 100 billion yen or above by FY2031.
+In FY2025, we started the new Medium-Term Business Plan 2026.
+Under the theme of "Collaborating with customers primarily and co-creating value as a technology development-based company - co-creating a sustainable future -" as IKO VISION 2030, the Group aims to achieve net sales of 100 billion yen or above, operating profit of 15 billion yen or above, ROE of 10% or above, and market capitalization of 100 billion yen or above by FY2031.
 Under the Medium-Term Business Plan 2026 for realizing this vision, we aim to build an efficient and profitable business model by aggressively investing in markets, regions, and products in which we have strengths.
 It is also important to pave the way for sustainable growth through preemptive investment of capital in businesses that will serve as the foundation in the future.